 Symptoms of Power Steering Problems

-Power steering pump will typically warn you with an audible noise when it is low on fluid.
-Here are the top signs of low power steering fluid or power steering pump failure.
+The power steering pump typically warns you with an audible noise when it is low on fluid.
+Here are the top signs of low-power steering fluid or pump failure.

 Whining or Groaning Noise

-Groaning noise are annoying and you can not ignore them easily even if you wanted too.
-You may initially hear the noise when you turn the steering wheel full clock.
-As the fluid level gets lower, you will hear the groaning noise almost every time you turn the steering wheel.
+Groaning noises are annoying; you can not ignore them quickly, even if you want to.
+You may initially hear the noise when you turn the steering wheel ultimately.
+As the fluid level lowers, you will hear the groaning almost every time you turn the steering wheel.

-Adding power steering fluid to correct the level will typically fix the groaning noise.
-If it doesn’t the power steering pump may need to be replaced.
+Adding power steering fluid to correct the level typically fixes the groaning noise.
+If it doesn’t, the power steering pump may need to be replaced.

-If your Make Model is making squeaking noises when you turn on the car, it is a sign that the power steering belt may be old or the power steering pump itself is going bad.
-Before you replace the pump, change the serpentine / power steering belt.
-It is cheaper and in most cases it will fix the squeaking noises that you hear in the morning.
+If your Make Model is making squeaking noises when you turn on the car, it is a sign that the power steering belt may be old or the power steering pump is going wrong.
+Before you replace the pump, change the serpentine/power steering belt.
+It is cheaper, and in most cases, it will fix the squeaking noises that you hear in the morning.

-If the power steering wheel is stiff when you turn it or requires a lot of force to turn, it is a sign that the power steering pump is not producing the required flow to operate the power steering system.
+If the power steering wheel is stiff when you turn it or requires a lot of force, it is a sign that the power steering pump is not producing the flow necessary to operate the power steering system.
 Have the car checked.
-You don’t want to loose power steering when driving.
-If you do lose the power steering, it will be difficult to turn the steering.
-You will have a heavy steering.
+You don’t want to lose power steering when driving.
+If you do lose the power steering, it will be challenging to turn the steering.
+You will have heavy steering.